sav-che/TL-2/Authors/Launay, de {std. Laun.}.md

 #### Note

-The M. de Launay, mentioned in the "approbation" of "Les genres sexuels..."is not necessarily identical with Louis de Launay (1740-1805); the author may be J. Cl.
+The M. de Launay, mentioned in the "approbation" of "Les genres sexuels..." is not necessarily identical with Louis de Launay (1740-1805); the author may be J. Cl.
 M. Mordant de Launay (1750?-1816), see below under eponymy.

 #### Bibliography and biography